Kathmandu: Literature

 The National Library of Nepal is located in Patan.
 It is the largest library in the country with more than 70,000 books in English, Nepali, Sanskrit, Hindi, and Nepal Bhasa.
-The library is in possession of rare scholarly books in Sanskrit and English dating from the 17th century AD.
+The library is in possession of rare scholarly books in Sanskrit and English dating from the 17th century.
 Kathmandu also contains the Kaiser Library, in the Kaiser Mahal on the ground floor of the Ministry of Education building.
 This collection of around 45,000 books is derived from a personal collection of Kaiser Shamsher Jang Bahadur Rana.
 It covers a wide range of subjects including history, law, art, religion, and philosophy, as well as a Sanskrit manual of Tantra, which is believed to be over 1,000 years old.
 The 2015 earthquake caused severe damage to the Ministry of Education building, and the contents of the Kaiser Library have been temporarily relocated.

 The Asa Archives are also noteworthy.
 They specialize in medieval history and religious traditions of the Kathmandu valley.
 The archives, in Kulambhulu, have a collection of some 6,000 loose-leaf handwritten books and 1,000 palm-leaf manuscripts (mostly in Sanskrit or Nepal Bhasa) and a manuscript dated to 1464.

 Cinema and theatre

 Kathmandu is home to Nepali cinema and theatres.
 The city contains several theatres, including the National Dance Theatre in Kanti Path, the Ganga Theatre, the Himalayan Theatre and the Aarohan Theater Group founded in 1982.
 The M. Art Theater is based in the city.
 The Gurukul School of Theatre organizes the Kathmandu International Theater Festival, attracting artists from all over the world.
 A mini theatre has been opened at the Hanumandhoka Durbar Square, established by the Durbar Conservation and Promotion Committee.

 Kathmandu has a number of cinemas (old single screen establishments and some new multiplexes) showing Nepali, Bollywood and Hollywood films.
 Some old establishments include Vishwajyoti Cinema Hall, Jai Nepal Hall, Kumari Cinema Hall, Gopi Krishna Cinema Hall and Guna Cinema Hall.
 Kathmandu also houses some international standard cinema theatres and multiplexes, such as QFX Cinemas, Cine De Chef, Fcube Cinemas, Q's Cinemas, Big Movies, BSR Movies and many more.

+In October 2023, Kathmandu was named a UNESCO City of Film and joined the UNESCO Creative Cities Network.